 · Always read and follow the Drug Facts label, and never take more than what’s directed on the label.

 · Know what is in your medicine and never use more than one medicine with the same active ingredient.

 · Always use the dosing device that comes with the medicine.
 Never use household measurement tools like teaspoons, tablespoons, or kitchen spoons.

 · Store medicines up and away and out of sight after every use.

 Successfully launched in schools nationwide in 2013, the OTC Literacy program includes resources and engaging educational activities specifically designed for parents and teachers of tweens to increase knowledge of OTC safety and responsible use.
-This month Dr. Blair, VBCH Doctor, Sara Coffin, Van Buren Community School District Nurse, Kitty Bogle, SAFE Coalition Member, Mr. Pickens, 5th grade teacher, and Ms. Pratt, 5th grade teacher are sharing the OTC Literacy Curriculum with the Van Buren Community School 5th grade students.
+This month Dr. Blair, VBCH Doctor, Sara Coffin, Van Buren Community School District Nurse, Kitty Bogle, SAFE Coalition Member, and Mr. Pickens, 5th grade teacher are sharing the OTC Literacy Curriculum with the Van Buren Community School 5th grade students.